tscnlab/LabHandbook/documentation/src/conventions/file_names.md

 20241006_abstract_sla_v1_SP.docx
 ```

 Version numbers should be increased every time a document is modified, and initials have to be added at the end of the file name after another person has reviewed the document.
-For example, the following would be the same document as above after it has been edited by another person:
+For example, the following would be the same document as above after DR has edited it:

 ```
 20241006_abstract_sla_v2_SP_DR.docx